 What are Tablets in Pharmaceuticals?

-Tablets are unit, solid dosage forms which contain one or more Active pharmaceutical ingredients.
+Tablets are unit, solid dosage forms that contain one or more Active pharmaceutical ingredients.
 Tablets are administered orally.
 So it is also called solid oral Dosage form.

 Ingredients or excipients used in Tablets: